-Fermenting vegetables in a warm climate speeds up the process.
-At an ideal temperature, fermentation is completed in 7 days.
-But when it’s warmer maybe 3-5 days is enough before you need to refrigerate.
+Fermenting vegetables in a warm climate speeds up the fermentation process.
+At an ideal temperature, fermentation is completed in around 7 days.
+But when it’s warmer maybe 3-5 days would be enough before you need to refrigerate.

 7 tips to succeed

-You need to be extra careful.
-One time, we prepared a new batch of fermented vegetables when the weather suddenly turned hot.
+Be extra careful.
+One time, we prepared a new batch of fermented vegetables when the weather suddenly turned very warm.
 We left the jars to ferment for too long so the veggies turned soft and mushy.

-When room temperature rises above 77 (25 C), the risk of problems increases dramatically.
-But if you can get through the first couples of days of the fermentation then the vegetables will not be as sensitive.
+When the room temperature rises above 77 (25 C), the risk of problems increases dramatically.
+But if you can get through the first couples of days of the fermentation, then the vegetables will not be as sensitive.
 This is because of the increasing acidity that protects the veggies from bad microorganisms.

-How to keep the veggies cool during fermentation.
+How can you keep the veggies cool during fermentation?

-This is a simple way to keep the temperature right, especially during the sensitive first few days of the fermentation process.
+This is a simple way to keep the right temperature, especially during the sensitive first few days of fermentation.
 After this, the acidity level will raise and protect the veggies.

 2. Use a starter culture

 Highly recommended!
-This makes fermentation more stable and introduces bacteria that help protect the vegetables.
-A starter culture also lowers the pH (more acidic) faster, thereby protecting the veggies from mold.
+This makes fermentation more stable and introduces bacteria that protect the vegetables.
+A starter culture also lowers the pH (makes it more acidic) faster, thereby protecting the veggies from mould.

 3. Add more salt

 Traditionally, much salt was used when making sauerkraut.
 A simple reason is that there were no fridges and salt preserved the veggies for a long time.
-So increasing the amount of salt is simple but effective.
+So increasing the amount of salt is effective.
 However, it’s a delicate balance.
-You don’t want too much salt either since it might prevent the growth of beneficial microorganisms.
+You don’t want too much salt since it might prevent the growth of beneficial microorganisms.
 How much should you use?
-Normally, 2-3 tablespoons per quart veggies might be enough.
+Normally, 2-3 tablespoons per quart veggies should be enough.

 4. Use fresh celery juice as brine

-Celery juice helps protect the vegetables from a main enemy – mold.
+Celery juice helps protect the vegetables from a main enemy – mould.
 If you have a juicer, then juice celery stalks and mix the juice with the starter culture .
-This way you have a great, protective brine to ferment in.
-The fermented veggies will not taste celery as the fermentation process transforms the taste.
+This way you have a great, protective brine for the veggies to ferment in.
+The fermented veggies will not taste celery as the fermentation process transforms the taste completely.

 5. Fermenting in a fridge